202 - Talent Acquisition

 Online Application Process

 To be considered for a position, a job seeker, including any University staff employee, must complete the online application process.
 Unsolicited resumes cannot be considered.
-HR-Talent Acquisition will provide reasonable accommodations to complete the application process upon request by any applicant with a disability.
+The Shared Services Office will provide reasonable accommodations to complete the application process upon request by any applicant with a disability.

 To comply with affirmative action requirements, certain data is requested as part of the online application and new hire process.
 This information is provided at the individual's discretion and cannot be used in the decision making process.
 However, the applicant will be required to provide such information (i.e., race and gender) as part of the employment process at time of hire.

 The applicant pool should be sufficient to enable selection of qualified applicants for interviews.
-To broaden the applicant pool, the HRP or hiring manager can partner with HR-Talent Acquisition to discuss additional sourcing strategies.
+To broaden the applicant pool, the HRP or hiring manager can partner with the Center of Expertise - Talent Acquisition to discuss additional sourcing strategies.